 Method Railroad Retirement Board - Contact Information CALL 1-877-772-5772 Calls to this number are free.
-If you press 0 , you may speak with an RRB representative from 9:00 a.m. to 3:30 p.m., Monday, Tuesday, Thursday, and Friday, and from 9:00 a.m. to 12:00 p.m. on Wednesday.
-If you press 1, you may access the automated RRB HelpLine, and recorded information and automated services are available 24 hours a day, including weekends and holidays.
+If you press 0 , you may speak with an RRB representative from 9:00 a.m. to 3:30 p.m., Monday, Tuesday, Thursday, and Friday, and from 9:00 a.m. to 12:00 pm on Wednesday.
+If you press 1 , you may access the automated RRB HelpLine and recorded information 24 hours a day, including weekends and holidays.

 Method Railroad Retirement Board - Contact Information

-TTY 1-312-751-4701
+ТТҮ 1-312-751-4701

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are not free.

 WEBSITE rrb.gov/